Skip to main content

 contents

-1. Official Document Falsification in New York | Overview and Modern Context
+1. Falsification of Official Documents in New York State | Overview and Modern Context

-This offense occurs when an individual, without legal authority, knowingly alters, creates, or forges a document purporting to be official, with the explicit intent to use it as genuine in a legal or official capacity.
-The severity of this crime reflects the reliance placed upon authentic government records for societal function and order.
+This offense of falsification of official documents occurs when an individual, without legal authority, knowingly alters, creates, or forges a document purporting to be official, with the explicit intent to use it as genuine in a legal or official capacity.
+The severity of this crime reflects the reliance placed upon authentic government records for societal function.
+Recent cases show how forged documents like fake building permits or fraudulent court orders have been used to commit financial fraud or evade significant governmental regulations.

-Overview and Context of the Offense
+Context of the Offense and Regulatory Framework

-Distinction from Private Document Falsification
+Distinguishing Official vs. Private Document Falsification

 Document TypeCreatorExamplesPenalty (Max)